taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 - https://mobx.js.org/getting-started.html#demo
 - https://mobx.js.org/best/actions.html

-## Stores
+## State and Stores

+- local state, basically operating on primitives that are coupled to components
+- doesn't need to be coupled, can be somewhere outside

+- objects, arrays, references, class instances

-- only one way to manage state in mobx
+- stores are only one way to manage state in mobx
 - https://mobx.js.org/best/store.html
 - domain stores (entity state), ui stores (view state)